Sequencing - Work in Progress

 Error Profiles and Quality Decay

-The dominant error mechanism in Illumina sequencing.
+The dominant error mechanism in Illumina sequencing results from molecular desynchronization within clusters.
 Within each cluster, ~1,000 molecules should be in perfect synchrony.
 However:

 - Phasing: A molecule fails to incorporate a nucleotide in a given cycle (incomplete 3' deblocking or steric hindrance).
 It falls one cycle behind the majority.